GALLERIES/Daxer & Marschall

 Julius Schnorr von Carolsfeld, 1794-1872, Leipzig, Museum der Bildenden Künste and Kunsthalle Bremen, 1994, no. 27, repr. p.
 97.

 The two months spent back in his home town reunited with his family would also have been a time of farewell for the young Schnorr von Carolsfeld.
 It was his final parting from the familiar places of his childhood before the start of the long journey to Italy.
-The works he produced during his stay convey a sense of nostalgia - a poignant example is a portrait now held in the Albertina in Vienna depicting his sister Henriette (1799-1820).
+The works he produced during his stay convey a sense of nostalgia - a poignant example is the portrait now held in the Albertina in Vienna depicting his sister Henriette (1799-1820).
 She was to die three years later.
 The present drawing emits a similar air of nostalgia.
 It too was executed in July 1817 along with a companion sheet depicting the Pleissenburg, a historic building where Schnorr's family lived and where his father, the painter Veit Hanns Schnorr von Carolsfeld, had his studio.

 The present sheet depicts two youths seated on a grassy mound overlooking the renowned Thomasschule in Leipzig.
 At the foot of the mound is a glimpse of the city moat.
 The Thomasschule was founded in 1212 and is one of the oldest schools in the German-speaking world.
 Julius Schnorr von Carolsfeld was an alumnus of the school.